-The Chinese regulatory authorities are considering implementing a private fund regulation that has higher legislative authority.
+The Regulations on the Supervision and Administration of Private Investment Funds is still under consideration and is not yet formally issued.
 The draft for public opinion of this upcoming regulation shows that it will impose heavier penalties for regulatory violations.